Inuit woman wearing fur parks. Nome?, Alaska. 1903-1915.

 "Why should I?
 It is not a long way."

-The girl's mother stood for conventional behavior but the daughter had individual ideas, that she should go right away and naked, fully displaying the feminine.
-Within an Inuit dwelling nakedness was the convention because clothing was designed for the extreme cold but to go naked to visit another family would transform the convention.
-This is another repetition: her nakedness suggests that yin would help the sick boy.
+The mother stood for convention but the daughter had individual ideas, that she should go at once and naked, fully displaying yin.
+Within an Inuit dwelling nakedness was a convention (because clothing was made of fur) but to visit another family while naked was not conventional.
+This is another repetition which suggests again that the daughter's version of yin would help the sick boy.

 She put on only her boots ...

 This detail is another repetition which accentuates both her nakedness and her power.
 She had her feet on the ground.
 Going naked was not a whim or aberration but a choice grounded in earth, that is, in instinctual yin.